DTZ/TELC Reading B1: Understanding Texts and Passing the Exam

 37. When is the library open?

-a) Also on Sundays until 12 pm
+a) Also on Sundays until 12 PM

-b) Monday to Friday until 8 pm ✓ correct
+b) Monday to Friday until 8 PM ✓ correct

-c) Saturdays until 8 pm
+c) Saturdays until 8 PM

-38. Who gets the membership free of charge?
+38. Who gets the membership for free?

-a) All people under 25 years
+a) All people under 25 years old

-b) Only children under 10 years
+b) Only children under 10 years old

 c) Children, teenagers, and students ✓ correct